srcfl/srcful-documentation/docs/simplified.md

 The people who offer their renewable energy sources to be controlled by Srcful will get rewarded with SRC tokens just as in Proof-of-Source.

 It's important to note that with Proof-of-Control, no one is selling their energy.
-Instead, people are offering the ability to help stabilize the power grid, and they get paid for that help.
+Instead, people are offering the ability to help stabilize the power grid, and they get rewarded for that help.

 ## The Srcful Energy Gateway